StefanGIvan/veridion-challenge-4/readme.txt

 I updated the code so I see in the dedupe_merged_sample.csv, showing every column for a duplicated product.
-Defined 'first_non_null(s)' -> drops nulls and returns the first reamaining value Used first_non_null aggregation for every category to pick the first non-missing value in each row:
+Defined 'first_non_null(s)' -> drops nulls and returns the first reamaining value Used first_non_null aggregation for every field to pick the first non-missing value in each row:

 merged = (
     sample